ibmdbanalytics/ibmdbpy/docs/source/start.rst

 Upload a DataFrame
 ------------------

-It is possible to upload a local Pandas DataFrame to a dashDB instance.
+It is possible to upload a local Pandas DataFrame to a Db2 instance.
 A few data sets are also included in ibmdbpy.
 For example, to upload the data set iris, issue the following command:

 >>> from ibmdbpy.sampledata.iris import iris
 >>> idadb = IdaDataBase('DASHDB')